MarcelEindhoven/bga-verdant/documentation/UI.md

 Swap stored token with just obtained token.
 End of turn and discard selected market token.
 End of game and display score.
+### dojo
+addClass(this.element_id, 'selectable');
+removeClass(this.element_id, 'selectable');
+connect( this.myStockControl, 'onChangeSelection', this, 'onMyMethodToCall' );
+disconnect(this.connection_handler);
+place(block, this.element_id);
+### ebg/core/gamegui
+constructor
+setup
+g_gamethemeurl
+gamedatas
+gamedatas.players
+game_name
+player_id
+addTooltip(card_div.id, "" + this.colour_names[Math.floor(card_type_id/12)]);
+getElement(element_id)
+format_block('jstpl_item', {nr:item.id, background_horizontal: color, background_vertical: type});
+placeOnObjectPos(mobile_obj: ElementOrId, target_obj: ElementOrId, target_x: number, target_y: number)
+slideToObjectPos( "some_token", "some_place_on_board", 0, 10 ).play()
+onUpdateActionButtons(stateName)
+isCurrentPlayerActive()
+ajaxcall("/" + this.game_name + "/" + this.game_name + "/" + action + ".html", args, this, (result) => { }, handler);
+setupNotifications
+dojo.subscribe( 'initialPlantPlaced', this, "notify_initialPlantPlaced" );
+this.notifqueue.setSynchronous( 'initialPlantPlaced', 5 );
+### ebg/stock
+new ebg/stock();
+create( page, container_div, item_width, item_height );
+addItemType(card_type_id, card_type_id, this.gamethemeurl+'img/' + category + '.png', card_type_id);
+image_items_per_row =
+onItemCreate = dojo.hitch( this, 'setupNewCard' );
+setupNewCard: function(card_div, card_type_id, card_id)
+getPresentTypeList()
+card_type = this.stocks[notif.args.from].getItemById(notif.args.from).type;
+this.stocks[notif.args.to].addToStockWithId(card_type, notif.args.to);
+this.stocks[notif.args.from].removeFromStockById(notif.args.from);
+### HTML
+- Each element has an HTML ID.
+Each smallest HTML ID is represented by one element.
+- The HTML ID is used through all layers from HTML to the database to specify an elements location.
+- Markets and homes are elements grouped into tables.
+- All fixed HTML is generated at start-up.
+Real estate can be optimised by generating homes on the fly.
+### Element
+- The key concept is the element.
+- Each element is a location on the screen that can hold up to 1 card plus any number of objects on top of the optional card.
+- It is decided that if an element holds multiple objects, they are all interchangeable (verdancy tokens, thumb tokens, supply of pots with the same value).
+### Stock
+- Each element that can contain a card has a BGA stock object.
+- Elements that can contain multiple objects also have a stock with one card to give them real estate to hold the object.
+### Item
+- Market tokens can be placed directly on their corresponding HTML division.
+- Other objects must be placed with an offset compared to the card on which they are placed.
+### Buttons
+### Element Interface
+- Set stock is called from setup
+- Set card introduces a card onto the screen on this element.
+Use cases: setup and market refill
+- Discard removes the card from this market element from screen.
+Use case: discard market cards
+- Move card moves a card from one market element to a home element.
+Use case: place market card into home
+- Add item introduces an object onto the screen on this element.
+The element ensures each object on the element has an appropriate relative position compared to the card.
+If an element has no card (market), there is no position.
+Use cases: setup and many other
+- Move one item moves any one object from one element to another element.
+- Move all items moves all objects (verdancy tokens) from one element to another element.
+- Discard item removes the market token from screen.
+- Set selectable makes the element selectable with a callback.
+- Set selectable for new card/object makes the empty home element selectable for a new card or makes the home card selectable for a new object (verdancy, room item)
+- Reset selectable makes the element no longer selectable.